fiotran/DailySchedule/introduction-to-angular/inputs-outputs-and-eventemitters.md

 <app-list-activities [activitiesList]="activities"></app-list-activities>
 ```

-To listen to the variable we import Input add an @Input decorator in the list-activities.component.ts file
+To listen to the variable, we import Input add an @Input decorator in the list-activities.component.ts file

 **...\daily-planner\src\app\activities\list-activities\list-activities.component.ts**